MikevPeeren/Hello-Serverless/README.md

 # Hello-Serverless
-Small Project to work with the Serverless Framework to setup a Lambda at AWS.
+A Simple Project to work with the Serverless Framework to setup a Lambda at AWS.